 Coup de Theatre, Quintessentially Insider

-Whatever happened to those magnificent rooms in the moving pictures, elegant dinner clubs haunted by femme fatales, mob bosses, sultry singers and black tie’d rogues?
+Whatever happened to those magnificent rooms in the moving pictures, elegant dinner clubs haunted by femme fatales, mob bosses, and black tie’d rogues?
 Until recently I’d only ever been in an imitation of one.
 I’ve dined in some beautiful spaces in my 30-odd years, some with decent entertainment even, but sadly, there was always some minor detail, some curiously misplaced light fixture or Ikea-wall-art that outed the whole experience as a sham, a slapdash facsimile of the grand original… Cick to read more.

 Yipes Stripes!, New York Magazine